darfink/chakracore-rs/jsrt-sys/README.md

 This is a library for the [JavaScript Runtime (JSRT)](https://goo.gl/1F6Gi1), an API used for embedding Microsoft's ChakraCore into applications.
-This library handles static and/or dynamic linking of the runtime, and generates rust bindings (on the fly) for the interface.
+This library handles static and dynamic linking of the runtime, and generates rust bindings (on the fly) for the interface.
 The entire API is generated and accessable (though debugging functionality is only available if ChakraCore was built with it).